Subaru’s All-Around Safety philosophy

 Third-party evaluations mainly focus on passive safety.
 Some are starting to cover preventive safety as well.
 But in Subaru, we consider all four safety aspects, and we think that is why we have lower fatal accident rate in the real world.
 Henceforth, we plan to continue to enhance our work in each of these four important areas, and to add connected safety.
 We aim to achieve our goal of zero fatal accidents by 2030 by utilizing AI technologies.

 To achieve zero fatal traffic accidents by 2030, first of all, we seek a 65-percent reduction in fatal traffic accidents by enhancement of advanced driver-assistance systems (ADAS).
 For the remaining 35 percent, we plan to reduce extent of injuries of passengers through continual improvement of passive safety, a Subaru specialty.
 We also plan to save more lives with advanced automatic collision notification (AACN) using connected services.
 We expect the combination of these measures will lead us toward achieving zero fatal traffic accidents by 2030.

 Safety Performance Recognized Worldwide

-Subaru undergoes safety performance testing and assessment of public organizations in and out of Japan including JNCAP in Japan, IIHS*1 in the U.S., Euro NCAP*2 in Europe, and ANCAP*3 in Australia, and has gained the highest rank of assessment in most of them.
+SUBARU undergoes safety performance testing and assessment of public organizations in and out of Japan including JNCAP in Japan, IIHS*1 in the U.S., and Euro NCAP*2 in Europe, and has gained the highest rank of assessment in most of them.